Living overseas, you will undoubtedly have needed to make an international money transfer at some point.

 The situation above becomes all the more ridiculous when looking to receive a wire transfer to an investment bank.

-The problem here is, the Investment Bank will refuse the deposit on the grounds that it comes from an account not held under Steven’s name.
+The Investment Bank will refuse the deposit on the grounds that it comes from an account not held under Steven's name.

 I am told, this is for Anti Money Laundering purposes.

-The attempted deposit will be rejected by the Investment Bank (Bank 3) and returned to the Third Party (Bank 1) via a Correspondent Bank and incur another transaction fee along the way.
+The attempted deposit will be rejected and returned via a Correspondent Bank, incurring another transaction fee along the way.

 In the above scenario, let's assume the initial transfer is of $100.